rodrigo-carrillo/MedVox_LatAm/README.md

+# MedVox LatAm
-# Speech2Text Transcription of Latin American Spanish Medical Consultations
+## Speech2Text Transcription of Latin American Spanish Medical Consultations

 This evaluation assesses the performance of speech-to-text (Speech2Text) models, also known as automatic speech recognition (ASR), in transcribing audios of medical consultations conducted in Spanish from Latin America.